arnolddevos/modular-fsm/README.md

 (Event, State) -> State // a pure state transition
 ```

-We refer to these as command and event _handling functions_, resp.
+We refer to these as _state functions_.
 In the most direct implementation, `Command`, `Event` and `State`
 are all concrete types, typically `enum` types.

-In a very large FSM these two principal handling functions divide
+In a very large FSM these two principal state functions divide
-the enum cases and delegate to a number of smaller handling
+the enum cases and delegate to a number of smaller state
 functions.

 The issue is that any change in the specification of the FSM implies
 a change to one or more of the three principal types.
-That can then have widespread consequences in the handling functions.
+That can then have widespread consequences in the state functions.
 Inevitably, these impacts will go beyond the areas
 directly concerned with the specified change.